Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl supports the type **`enum`**

-The keywords by default have increasing values.
+The keywords by default have increasing 'int' values starting from 1.
 Desired values can be assigned explicitly

 Example:
 ```c